narfman0/romhacks/README.md

 noauto
 ------

-Remove autoscrollers from the game.
-Can't find 5-9 yet, but hopefully I'll revisit this.
+Remove autoscrollers from the game

 nocards
 -------